 Fawn Rescue operates the only wildlife center in Sonoma County that is licensed for long-term care of deer.
-We specialize in the rehabilitation of ill, injured and orphaned Black-Tailed fawns, receiving as many as 100 fawns in one season.
-Since 1989, Fawn Rescue has provided this unique and much needed service to the community.
-All Sonoma County fawns must come to Fawn Rescue for care.
+We specialize in the rehabilitation of ill, injured and orphaned Black-Tailed fawns, receiving 100 or more fawns in one season.
+Since 1989, FR has provided this unique and much needed service to the community.
+All Sonoma County fawns must come to FR for care.
 The transport of deer is a public issue, therefore, we must respond personally to each call, providing veterinary treatment when needed.

-Beyond the scope of practical service provided we respond seven days a week to wildlife concerns of the California Department of Fish and Game, Animal Regulation, the Humane Society, animal care agencies, all Sonoma County wildlife centers, Police and Sheriff Departments, Park Rangers, veterinarians, and the public.
+Beyond the scope of practical service provided FR responds seven days a week to wildlife concerns of the California Department of Fish and Game, Animal Regulation, the Humane Society, animal care agencies, all Sonoma County wildlife centers, Police and Sheriff Departments, Park Rangers, veterinarians, and the public.

-Fawn Rescue works closely with a pathologist in fawn disease research.
-Our submitted samples of a unique and life-threatening disease enabled this pathologist and diagnostic lab to successfully isolate and identify a genetically distinct, deer-specific, viral disease, likely comprising a new genus!
+FR works closely with a pathologist in fawn disease research.
+Our submitted samples of a unique and life threatening disease enabled this doctor and diagnostic lab to successfully isolate and identify a genetically distinct, deer-specific, viral disease, Deer PoxVirus, likely comprising a new genus!
 A giant step for wildlife!
-And, once again, through this same pathologist we have discovered a second deer disease new to the state of California.
+And through this same pathologist FR discovered a second deer disease, Hair Loss Syndrome, new to the state of California.

-Wildlife Fawn Rescue is a nonprofit public benefit 501(c)(3) association.
-We work under a Memo Of Understanding issued by the State of California Department of Fish and Game.
+FR is a nonprofit public benefit 501(c)(3) association, working under a Memo Of Understanding issued by the State of California Department of Fish and Game.
 We assume entire responsibility for our own funding.

 Through many grassroots fund-raising activities Fawn Rescue has:

 Reports of Fawn Rescue's achievements have been published in national magazines, syndicated newspapers, network and cable television, radio, and public service videos.